jadexiao/jadexiao.github.io/_posts/2024-04-21-how-to-parameterize-probability-distributions-for-psa.md

 ---
 *This is a joint blog post with <a href="https://www.andrewelhabr.com/" target="_blank">Andrew ElHabr</a>.*

-In probabilistic sensitivity analysis (PSA), model parameters are repeatedly sampled from the joint parameter space to generate a set of model runs, also known as PSA iterations.
+In probabilistic sensitivity analysis (PSA), model parameters are repeatedly sampled from the joint parameter space to generate a set of model runs.

+Typically, for each parameter, we will have a base case value ($$B$$), a lower value ($$L$$), and an upper value ($$U$$).
+One common approach to designing a probability distribution is to assume $$B$$ is the median (i.e., the 50<sup>th</sup> percentile), and $$L$$ and $$U$$ are the bounds of the 95% confidence interval (i.e., the 2.5<sup>th</sup> and 97.5<sup>th</sup> percentiles).

 The choice of probability distribution for a given parameter depends on the parameter's range.
 If the parameter is constrained between 0 and 1, the beta distribution is commonly used.
 If only non-negativity is desired, the gamma distribution is a good choice.
-If there are no constraints on the parameter's range and probability density is symmetric about the mean, the normal distribution is sufficient.
+If there are no constraints on the parameter's range and $$L$$ and $$U$$ are equidistant from $$B$$, the normal distribution should suffice.

-Typically, for each parameter, we will have a base case value ($$B$$), a lower value ($$L$$), and an upper value ($$U$$).
-One common approach to designing a probability distribution is to assume $$B$$ is the median, and $$L$$ and $$U$$ are the 2.5<sup>th</sup> and 97.5<sup>th</sup> percentiles, i.e., the bounds of the 95% confidence interval.

-This tutorial will explain how to parameterize the normal, beta, and gamma distributions under the above assumption.
+This tutorial explains how to parameterize the normal, beta, and gamma distributions.

 <p style="margin-top: 25px"></p>

 ##### **Normal distribution**

-If $$L$$ and $$U$$ are equidistant from $$B$$ *and* a symmetrical distribution is desired, then the normal distribution is ideal.
-Recall from high school statistics, that (1) the mean of the normal distribution is equal to its median; and (2) 1.96 standard deviations above and below the mean delineate the 95% confidence interval.
-Therefore, the distribution we need is:
+Recall from high school statistics, that (1) due to symmetry of the probability density function, the mean and median are equal; and (2) 1.96 standard deviations above and below the mean delineate the 95% confidence interval.
+Therefore, the distribution we need is simply:

 $${\rm Normal}\bigg(B,\ \frac{B-L}{1.96}\bigg).$$